darshangoswami/Contact-List/README.md

 # Full Stack Application with Flask and React
-This project is a full-stack web application built using Flask for the backend and React for the front end.
+This project is a full-stack web contact list built using Flask for the backend and React for the front end.
 The application demonstrates a complete end-to-end web development workflow with a modern tech stack.

 ## Features
 - Backend: Flask framework for handling server-side logic.